-Society always pushes you to go the extra mile, which I don’t fully agree and its side effects could be worse than the initial objective, stressing you out pushing you to the limit.
+Society always pushes you to go the extra mile, which I don’t fully agree and its side effects could be worse than the initial objective, stressing you out and pushing you to the limit.

 That shouldn't be a way to look for promotions!

-Social media has a crucial role in this story, the stereotypes affect us so that I see junior developers struggling a lot, which is exactly one of the main reasons why I joined some devs communities, to help them lose that fear and demystify the software world as much as I can.
+Social media has a crucial role in this story, the stereotypes affect us so I see junior developers struggling a lot, which is exactly one of the main reasons why I joined some devs communities, to help them lose that fear and demystify the software world as much as I can.

 And to close up this topic, the other day I ran through this tweet that can help us analyze the imposter syndrome from another angle.